AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 ### Guest Collections

-Guest Collections are collections where user-specified Globus logins are overlaid on the collection owner’s local account.
+Guest Collections are collections where user-specified Globus logins are overlaid on the collection owner's local account.

 **Note that guest collections are a subscription-only option**